-Resin Art Supplies For Beginners | 2024
+8 ESSENTIAL Resin Supplies For Beginners | 2024

-Resin art is an intriguing form of art that produces gorgeous, highly glossy art in the form of jewelry, geodes, river tables, coasters, cutting boards and more.
+Resin crafting is an intriguing form of art that produces gorgeous, highly glossy pieces in the form of jewelry, geodes, river tables, coasters, cutting boards and more.

 Resin Art Supplies for Beginners

-- Epoxy resin
+- Epoxy resins

 - Mixing cups

 - Resin colorants/ resin pigments

 - Resin molds

 - Heat gun

 Let's discuss each item more in-depth for your epoxy resin projects.